DIRECTOR, WHITTIER SCHOLARS PROGRAM

-I teach contemporary American literature, Asian American literature, ChicanX literature, media studies, and creative writing.
+I teach media studies, contemporary American literature, Asian American and ChicanX lit, and creative writing.

 I edit the Economics & Finance section of The Los Angeles Review of Books.

-In a former life, I was a reporter, and before I got my doctorate, I got an MFA in creative writing.
+In a former life, I was a reporter.
+Before I got my doctorate, I got an MFA in creative writing.
 I have published fiction, nonfiction, essays, and articles in a wide variety of outlets.